lavague-ai/LaVague/docs/docs/get-started/quick-tour.md

 ## QA

+[⌛ GIF GOES HERE]

 We can use LaVague agent's to create tests for websites.

-If you prefer a quick no-code solution, you can use our [QA web interface](https://qa.lavague.ai).

-If you prefer to work directly with the code behind our web interface, read on!

 Let's look at an example where we use LaVague to generate a `pytest` script checking the `add to cart` functionality of the `Amazon` website.

-[⌛ GIF GOES HERE]
+!!! note "QA web interface"

+    If you would prefer to use a quick no-code solution, you can use our [QA web interface](https://qa.lavague.ai).

 First of all, we need to get our `trajectory`, or series of actions, corresponding to the actions we want to test.